ukantjadia/ukant/content/post/basic-git-commands/index.md

 ---
 title: Basic Git Commands
-subtitle: This post contains all the basic initial commands for initializing or publishing a repo
+subtitle: Some useful commands for git
 summary: This post contains all the basic initial commands for initializing or publishing a repo
-# description: Some useful commands for git
+# description:
 # slug: basic-git-commands
 authors:
     - Ukant Jadia